 This article highlights the development of electricity prices both for household and non-household consumers within the European Union (EU).
-It also includes price data from Iceland, Liechtenstein, Norway, Albania, North Macedonia, Montenegro, Serbia, Turkey, Bosnia and Herzegovina, Kosovo , Moldova, Ukraine and Georgia.
+When available, it also includes price data from Iceland, Liechtenstein, Norway, Montenegro, North Macedonia, Albania, Serbia, Türkiye, Bosnia and Herzegovina, Kosovo*, Moldova, Georgia and Ukraine.

 Electricity prices for household consumers

 For household consumers in the EU (defined for the purpose of this article as medium-sized consumers with an annual consumption between 2 500 kWh and 5 000 kWh), electricity prices in the first half of 2022 were highest in Denmark (€0.4559 per kWh), Belgium (€0.3377 per kWh), Germany (€0.3279 per kWh) and Italy (€0.3115 per kWh); see Figure 1.
 The lowest electricity prices were registered in the Netherlands (€0.0595 per kWh), Hungary (€0.0948 per kWh) and Bulgaria (€0.1093 per kWh).
 A kilowatt-hour for Danish household consumers costed 80.5 % more than the EU average price, whereas households in the Netherlands had to pay 76.4 % less than the EU average.
 This difference is mainly driven by subsidies and allowances given to household consumers in the Netherlands.

 The EU average price in the first semester of 2022 — a weighted average using the most recent (2022) data for electricity by household consumers — was €0.2525 per kWh.